spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/calculation-3-0.md

 ### Totals transfer

+{% info_block warningBox "" %}

-`TotalsTransfer` is a data object holding cart totals, subtotal, expenses (shipping), discount total and grand total.
-Here should the amounts for order level be stored.
+`TotalsTransfer` is a data object holding cart totals, subtotal, expenses (shipping), discount total, and grand total.
+This is where the amounts for the order level should be stored.

+{% endinfo_block %}

 | FIELD | DESCRIPTION |
 | --- | --- |